 “What happened to cause my injuries?”

 She watched as indecision briefly flickered across his features before he reined in his emotions.
 “A carriage accident.”

 She attempted to keep her expression as blank as was his.
 “When?”

 “Nearly a week prior.
 Your head struck a paver stone, and you were kicked in the leg by a donkey pulling a cart.
-Fortunately, only a large bruise from the stubborn animal.
+Fortunately, you incurred only a large bruise from the stubborn animal.
 My sister and your maid have taken turns throughout the day, massaging your legs and arms to be certain the blood does not pool because of inaction.
 The fact you are considered a great walker proved advantageous in this matter.
 We could have lost you.
 Everyone was so frightened.”

 “Most assuredly.
 You must know—”